huyingjie/notebook/source/datascience/00400_Linear_Regression_with_One_Predictor.md

 ## 3 main purposes for using regression

+In practice, the several purposes of regression analysis overlap.

 1. description
 2. control, e.g. control costs
 3. prediction

+## Regression and Causality

+Regression analysis by itself provides no information about causal patterns and **must be supplemented by additional analyses to obtain insights about causal relations.**

+1. **The existence of a statistical relation between the response variable Y and the explanatory or predictor variable X does not imply in any way that Y depends causally on X. No matter how strong is the statistical relation between X and Y**

+	Because of confounders

+2. **Even when a strong statistical relationship reflects causal conditions, the causal condi- tions may act in the opposite direction, from Y to X.**

 ## History of regression